 “When done right, employee evaluation can facilitate professional growth and provide motivation for employees, while still offering liability protection for the law firm,” Anonymous

-Clients, whether individuals or businesses, are demanding accountability and value; and with the rising levels of competition within the law field, it is vital for law firms to be very efficient.
+Clients, whether individuals or businesses, are demanding accountability and value, and with the rising levels of competition within the law field, law firms need to be very efficient.
 They should also be aware of any results that come due to any technology integration or changes they implement in their system.
 If the legal practice cannot gauge the results, like the customer experience and the bottom line, it can be difficult to know what’s working, and what’s not.